There is immense value in PR, no matter how many “experts” claim PR is dead.

 In addition to earned media offering reach, it also boosts consumer trust.

 Fake news is a big deal.
-The recent Cision State of the Media Report found that 59 percent of U.S. consumers said fake news is making them more skeptical of what they read and see.
+In 2018, the Cision State of the Media Report found that 59 percent of U.S. consumers said fake news is making them more skeptical of what they read and see.
 It’s even worse on social media according to Edelman’s Trust Barometer, which found only 30 percent of Americans trust what they see on social platforms.

 This doesn’t mean consumers eyes glaze over when they see a news story from a trusted news source—quite the opposite.
 Consumers are moving to media channels they trust.
 A report from the comScore at the end of last year found data that points to information consumption shifting from BuzzFeed back to traditional news organizations such as The New York Times and The Washington Post.